clouducate/awsvpcb/README.md

 Subnets-SubnetCIDR(required): The IP range for the subnet in CIDR notation

+Subnets-AvailabilityZone(optional): This is only needed if the subnet will reside in an availability zone that’s different from the default as defined in vpcb-config file.

 Subnets-SecurityGroup(required): "yes" or "no" as to whether this subnet have an equivalently named Security group controlling it's inbound and outbound traffic

 Subnets-RoutingTable(required): "DEFAULT" or "PUBLIC" - all subnets other than the PUBLIC, should use the DEFAULT routing table